starshipagentic/blueprint-django-galaxy-class/CaptainsLog.md

 Questions to investigate:
 1. Is running aider procedurally updating aider chat history?
 2. How do I add context to aider when called at procedural level?
-3. Clean up LIFTOFF to work on more than just mac
-4. What needs to be downloaded in venv from LIFTOFF.py in the IGNITION.py?